Quantcast

 I needed something to focus on, a distraction, something to run TOWARD.
 With races in nearly 20 countries to my credit and awareness of the trend of running races in all 50 states, I modeled my goal after that.
 And that is how #MoniqueRuns50 came to fruition.

 Over time, I collected memories of some of the most beautiful routes, opportunities, countries, and spiritual pavement miles—my favorite being the Pyramids Half Marathon in Cairo, which I ran earlier this year.
 Running around the Pyramids was euphoric—the only appropriate way to describe the experience.
-I have ran lots of races in lots and lots of places, and I can honestly say that none are probably as amazingly scenic as a "race through history" in the Great Pyramid of Giza – the oldest of the Seven Wonders of the Ancient World – as a backdrop.
-The Florence Marathon was another favorite of mine, which despite – or probably because—running in the middle of a very contentious divorce, I made my very best finishing time—a much-needed personal victory.
+I have run lots of races in lots and lots of places, and I can honestly say that none are probably as amazingly scenic as a "race through history" in the Great Pyramid of Giza – the oldest of the Seven Wonders of the Ancient World – as a backdrop.

-Anyway, my journeys, destinations, and travels have always been constant themes in my life, so I held on to my running passion, amidst my adversities, including an injury a couple of years ago which stopped my running for more than 6 months and also put a stop to about 10 perspective races I had planned for that year.
+Anyway, my journeys, destinations, and travels have always been constant themes in my life, so I held on to my running passion, amidst my adversities, including an injury a couple of years ago that stopped my running for more than 6 months and also put a stop to about 10 perspective races I had planned for that year.

 Needless to say, as much as I love running, running in my purpose, hasn't been all cute running gear and awesome medals.
 There have been some bumps in the road and major setbacks.